brugal/wolfcamql/README-wolfcam.txt

   ex:  to show current demo name with a keybind:
      bind F6 echopopupcvar cl_demoFileBaseName
 * demo name is also shown in +info screen along with the length and progress counter

+* com_brokenDemo  this is set on the command and tries to continue parsing of demo files that have errors.
+Broken demo playback isn't guaranteed and setting this cvar can lead to very long demo parsing times.

 * cg_itemTimers  in world quake live item timers (0: not visible, 1: visible, 2: visible with depth hack)
 * cg_itemTimersScale  size scale of in world timers
 * cg_itemTimersOffset  vertical displacement of in world timers